prosperllc/Prosper-Android-SDK/README.md

-##Prosper Borrower SDK collects user information
+## Prosper Borrower SDK displays loan offers after collecting user info
-If you cannot or do not want to collect the 13 pieces of user information to generate Prosper loan offers, you can launch the Borrower SDK, allowing Prosper to collect this information, and present the loan offers to the user.
+If you cannot or do not want to collect the 13 pieces of user information to generate Prosper loan offers, you can launch the Borrower SDK, allowing Prosper to collect this information and present the loan offers to the user.

+**Passing no user information fields**

+The following example shows the first case, where you are passing no borrower info fields to the SDK.

 Just invoke the Prosper Borrower SDK registering an intent, passing a null value for borrowerInfo, and 0 for the userSelectedOffer.